Trap of Feature Diversity in the Learning of MLPs: Introduction

-In this paper, we aim to investigate why and how the feature diversity decreases during the early training process of the MLP.
-To this end, we explain the dynamics of features and parameters in intermediate layers of the MLP.
-We find that both the features and parameters of the MLP are mainly optimized towards a special direction, which is called the primary direction.
-Furthermore, the tendency of the optimization towards the primary direction can be boosted, just like a self-enhanced system, which decreases the diversity of features of different categories.
+Therefore, we aim to investigate the optimization behavior in the first phase, \emph{i.e.}, why and how the feature diversity decreases during the early training process of the MLP.
+To this end, we find that in intermediate layers of the MLP, both features and parameters are mainly optimized towards a special direction, namely the primary common direction.
+In this study, we theoretically clarify certain dynamics of the optimization, which increases the likelihood of further enhancing such a primary common direction, just like a self-enhanced system.
+This may explain the decrease of the feature diversity in early iterations.

-Besides the theoretical explanation of the decrease of feature diversity, we further propose two normalization operations to eliminate the two-phase phenomenon, in order to avoid the decrease of feature diversity.
+Based on our theoretical analysis, we further discover and explain the reason why four typical operations (\emph{i.e.}, batch normalization, momentum, initialization, and $L_2$ regularization) can effectively alleviate the two-phase phenomenon.
+The above findings provide theoretical supports for heuristic solutions to the learning-sticking problem.

+Although the decrease of feature diversity can be alleviated by traditional operations, the core contribution of this study is to \textbf{discover and explain a fundamental yet counter-intuitive two-phase phenomenon with the MLP, which has not been theoretically explained} for a long time.
+Instead, previous studies simply owed the learning-sticking problem in the first phase to the difficulty of the training task, without insightful analysis or theoretically supported solutions.

 Contributions of this study can be summarized as follows.
-(1) We discover the decrease of feature diversity in early iterations of learning the MLP.
-(2) We theoretically explain this phenomenon in terms of learning dynamics.
-(3) We further propose two normalization operations to avoid the decrease of feature diversity.
+(1) We discover the common phenomenon of feature diversity decreasing in early learning of the MLP, which has been ignored for a long time.
+(2) We explain this phenomenon from the perspective of learning dynamics.
+(3) We explain why four types of operations can alleviate the decrease of feature diversity.